signet4grn/SIGNET/README.md

 ```bash
 signet -s
 ```
 to display the values of all parameters.
-We may also provide a way to reset the value of one parameter or all parameters to default values?
-Like the following?
+We may also provide a way to reset the value of one parameter or all parameters to default values.
 ```bash
 signet -s --d
 ```